andrewcbancroft/andrewcbancroft-blog/content/blog/ios-development/dependency-management/setting-up-carthage-for-the-terminal-timid.md

 ### Terminal tension

 If you'll withhold judgement of this confession, I'll openly share that I'm not a whiz on the command line.
 I _have_ found that the more I spend time in the Terminal, the less timid I become.
-It's been a gradual transition into spending intentional time on the command line, but I share this to simply relate to those of you who, like me, find themselves thinking, &#8220;Really?
+It's been a gradual transition into spending intentional time on the command line, but I share this to simply relate to those of you who, like me, find themselves thinking, "Really?
 All of this involves running commands in the Terminal?
 Ugh&#8230;&#8221;

 Hang in there.
 Becoming proficient at this will take practice, but it's worth it.
 Carthage really does make your dependency management simpler and more shareable with your team.
 Even if you're working alone, I recommend investing the time to overcoming any anxiety you may have around the Terminal.